Stop Yo-Yo Dieting

 No matter how perfectly you follow a food plan, you are, at one time or another going to get struck with that first arrow – maybe many different times.
 It’s painful.

-How a Low Carb or Keto eating style can stop yo-yo dieting
+How a Low Carb eating style can stop yo-yo dieting

-- Following a low carb or keto eating lifestyle will stop bathing your system in sugar, which brings about cravings and urges.
+Incorporating a low carb awareness into any eating lifestyle will stop bathing your system in sugar, which brings about cravings and urges.

 I am using the traditional meaning of the word diet: "The kinds of food that a person, animal, or community habitually eats."